How to Stop Emotional Spending

 New Solution: Replace the urge to get in the car and go shopping with another, better distraction.
 Can you make yourself a cup of tea, go to yoga, or call up a friend?
 Is there a solution that may give you a better distraction rather than spending?

 Phase #3: The Purchase!

 New Solution: Still need to browse online?
-Can't yet go make yourself a cup of tea, go to yoga, or call a friend?
-Put these items in a shopping bag and visualize purchasing them, but don't actually do it!
+Don't have the willpower to make yourself a cup of tea, go to yoga, or call a friend?
+Put these items in a shopping bag and visualize purchasing them, but don't do it!
 How will these items make you feel?
 What emotions are you craving right now that these items will bring?
 The key to this step is NOT purchasing the items but to visualize having them.
-What you may not realize is that the feeling of the buy is all you were really after, no the items themselves.
+What you may not realize is that the feeling of the buy is all you were after, no the items themselves.

 Phase #4: Guilt/Bad Feeling

 You have made your purchase!
 However, when you slid that credit card through, you knew you didn't have enough money to make an unexpected purchase.
 Oh well, you will worry about it next month.
 You will likely go home, put those items in a closet or drawer, and forget about them.
 Then you will feel even worse when the credit card bill comes.
 You're already in debt... why not just purchase something again?